gamemanual0/gm0/source/docs/software/gamepad.rst

         }
     }

-Rising-Edge Detector
+Rising Edge Detector
 ^^^^^^^^^^^^^^^^^^^^

-The most commonly used technique is a rising-edge detector.
+The most commonly used technique is a rising edge detector.
 It allows code to be run only once when the button is initially pressed, as opposed to every loop while it is held down.
 It works by checking that the button is currently pressed, but was not pressed in the previous loop.
 For example, inside of a TeleOp loop:

 .. code-block::